JuliusJauga/fp_julius/README.md

 Property tests have been added to test rendering and parsing statement batches (state marshalling).
 Arbitrary instance types have been added to be able to property test.

+## Lab4 comments.
+Implemented server-client communication simulation.

+Server receives a request from the client in plain text(commands).
+Server interprets them and executes the commands.

+## DSL
+Implemented for HTTP rendering requests from the client side to server.

+## Interpreters
+Three interpreters implemented for DSL.

+-- HTTP request per command

+-- HTTP request per batches

+-- In memory interpreter for integration testing

+## Interpreting

+While interpreting, if commands like stop-create / stop-delete are in the same batch they are not executed.
+If after cancelling out no commands are present anymore a post is not executed.

 ## BNF
 The grammar for this domain is provided in fp_julius/grammar.txt.